Metal Gear (mecha): Metal Gear REX

-Metal Gear Solid 4: Guns of the Patriots sees Old Snake sent back to Shadow Moses Island to re-acquire Metal Gear REX (left abandoned after the events of Metal Gear Solid) which has become Liquid Ocelot's new target.
-Liquid plans to remove REX's railgun to launch nuclear weapons since REX predates the SOP system of no ID lockout mechanism (sans the PAL interface).
+Metal Gear Solid 4: Guns of the Patriots sees Old Snake sent back to Shadow Moses Island to secure the derilict Metal Gear REX, which has become Liquid Ocelot's new target.
+Liquid plans to remove REX's railgun to launch nuclear weapons since REX predates the SOP system and lacks their ID lockout mechanism.
 Arriving at the old hangar, Snake finds the damaged Metal Gear but discovers that Liquid has already removed the railgun.
 Later, Snake uses REX to confront Liquid piloting Metal Gear RAY.
-Even though RAY was developed as an anti-Metal Gear weapon and REX being handicapped (as the radome was still damaged and its railgun gone), Otacon reveals that REX has a "street fighter" program to execute kicking moves which Liquid was apparently not aware of.
-Snake and REX manage to fight Liquid to a stalemate; Otacon credits this to his assistance.
+Despite RAY being developed as an anti-Metal Gear weapon and REX being damaged, Otacon reveals that REX has a "street fighter" program that was secretly uploaded to REX based on combat data that used its own hull as a weapon in itself, but was rejected by the military with no one but Otacon aware of its existence.
+This allowed Snake and REX to fight RAY on more equal footing and force Liquid to a stalemate; Otacon credits this to his assistance.
 REX is not seen destroyed and what happened to the mecha after the battle is unknown.

 Metal Gear REX, Metal Gear RAY, and a Gekko make cameo appearances in the Shadow Moses Island stage in Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate.
 It also made its appearance as the final boss from LittleBigPlanet with the use of Metal Gear Solid Packs.
 In Metal Gear Solid: Peace Walker, in the Isla Del Monstruo as part of a collaboration with Capcom's Monster Hunter series, defeating both the Rathalos and the Tigrex unlocks a monster known as "Gear REX", which heavily resembles its mecha counterpart.